 From 1 to 8 feet

-1-3 feet wide
+1 to 3 feet wide

 garden plans for Sea holly

-Flat sea holly
+'Rattlesnake Master' sea holly

 This variety of Eryngium yuccifolium is a native of the Great Plains.
 It is a stately plant that reaches 4-5 feet tall and bears silvery white balls on spiny foliage that resembles that of yucca.
 Extracts of the plant were used by Native Americans as medicine.
 Zones 4-8